swift-nav/sora-device-client/README.md

 For macOS, it is recommend to use [homebrew](https://brew.sh/).
 For windows, something like [chocolately](https://chocolatey.org/) will do.

 ### Python Interpreter
-You need to install python 3.10.
+You need to install Python.
+Versions 3.8 - 3.11 are supported.
 See <https://www.python.org/downloads/> for download instructions.
 On macOS, you can use homebrew as well:
 ```bash
 brew install python@3.10